dsindex/transformers_examples/README.md

 $ cp korean/kor-distil-bpe-bert/pytorch_model.bin kor-distil-bpe-bert.v1/
 ```

-- what about distilling from BERT large?
+- distilling from BERT large?
   - 'attention heads', 'hidden size', 'FFN inner hidden size' are different.
   - therefore, we should train a modified BERT large with same 'attention heads', 'hidden size', 'FFN inner hidden size' from scratch.
   - and then, distil to distilbert.